Online English to Danish Video Translator | AI Tool

 Generate accurate English transcripts, translate into natural Danish, export subtitles as SRT or VTT, create Danish voiceovers using AI dubbing, align timing automatically, and scale translation into additional languages without reuploading.

-For example, once your English video is uploaded, you can also localise it into Spanish or Arabic using the same workflow.
+For instance, once your English video is uploaded, you can also localise it into Spanish or Arabic using the same workflow.

-If you're new to English to Greek video translation, HeyGen make the process straightforward and repeatable.
+If you are new to English to Greek video translation, HeyGen makes the process straightforward and easy to repeat.

 Upload Your Video

 Upload your video file.
-Clear English audio improves transcription accuracy and reduces editing time later on.
+Clear English audio improves transcription accuracy and helps reduce editing time later.

 Generate the English transcript